How to Get Rid of Weeds: 10 Basic Gardening Tips

 5. Mowing Your Lawn

-6. Feed The Plants and attack the weeds
+6. Feed the Plants and attack the weeds

 You can also buy 'Feed and weed' products that selectively kill common weeds while feeding the lawn in one easy step.